omatheuspimenta/GRAMEP/docs/basic_usage.md

 - `[intersection]`: The parameters required for the `get-intersection` command are contained within this group.
 - `[classify]`: For executing the `classify` command, you'll find the necessary parameters in this group.
 - `[predict]`: The `predict` command's mandatory parameters are listed within this group.
-- `[phylogenic]`: The parameters required for the `phylogenic` command are contained within this group.

 To illustrate this configuration structure, we provide a complete example of a configuration file.
 You can open the exact file from the `tutorial_data` folder.